Diving atDon Juan (Dive Base Coiba) (Panama)

 Dive Difficulty & Safety Guidelines

 Given the dynamic marine environment, maintaining situational awareness is paramount when diving at Don Juan.
 Divers should be proficient in current management and buoyancy control, especially when exploring deeper sections or areas prone to thermoclines.
-While specific hazards are not reported, the possibility of encountering larger marine life, such as bull sharks at the sandy bottom below 35 meters, requires adherence to standard safety protocols like buddy system and dive planning.
+While specific hazards are not reported, the possibility of encountering larger marine life, requires adherence to standard safety protocols like buddy system and dive planning.
 Divemasters will typically guide the route, including a turn at the reef's deepest point, and advise on any necessary decompression during safety stops in shallower depths.

 Recommended Equipment